supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/24-Analyze-Files-in-Azure-Databricks.md

----
-lab:
-    title: 'Use Spark in Azure Databricks'
-    ilt-use: 'Lab'
----

 # Use Spark in Azure Databricks

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.
 Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.
 One of the benefits of Spark is support for a wide range of programming languages, including Java, Scala, Python, and SQL; making Spark a very flexible solution for data processing workloads including data cleansing and manipulation, statistical analysis and machine learning, and data analytics and visualization.